Oneourbefore/2023_2_NLP_Project/README.md

 # Kordata-nlp-models
-NLP models for Custering and NER, Sentiment classification
+NLP models for Custering, NER, and Sentiment classification